Google Rating

 What is the best time for scattering ashes at sea?

-What days of the week can I book a burial at sea?
+What days of the week can I book a charter for a burial at sea experience?

-Our at sea burial services are available seven days a week.
-Please contact us for pricing and availability.
+Private charters are available seven days a week.
+Please contact us for availability and pricing.

-Do I need an urn for a burial at sea / scattering ashes at sea?
+Do I need an urn for a scattering at sea?

-How much does an burial at sea cost?
+How much does a burial at sea experience cost?

 Are children included in the guest count?